Professional Development

 Student Chapter Leaders and Advisors Lunch (by invitation)

 This luncheon, organized by the Student Development Working Group, is an opportunity for student leaders from around North America and beyond to connect and share ideas with leaders from other chapters.
 Participation is limited to student chapter officers and advisors.
-This year’s lunch will be at the Pratt Street Ale House on Monday, October 21st.

 Career Planning